-Here is a list of some of the most frequently asked questions about buying, selling, and possessing guns in Washington State.
+Here are the most frequently asked questions about buying, selling, and owning a gun in Washington.

 What is the background check procedure in Washington for purchasing a firearm?